A family legacy cast in clay and foam. Every form is a work of art, built to honor the animal and the memory it carries for generations.

 Two-Time National Champion.
 Gold medals from the National Taxidermists Association, earned on Mears forms.

-Send a note and the workshop will get back to you, or call direct to place an order.
+Send us a message and Team Mears will get back to you, or call direct to place an order.

 Or call direct · 662-282-4594